-Giving the customer all the product information they need reduces uncertainty and increases the chance of a purchase.
+Giving the customer all the product data they need reduces uncertainty.
+It also increases the chance of a purchase.
 Sound sensible?
-Well you might be surprised how many retailers ‘fall at the first hurdle’.
-Getting the basics of your product information right is the first step to winning your customers trust and confidence.
+Well it might surprise you how many retailers ‘fall at the first hurdle’.
+Getting the basics of your product data right is the first step to winning customer trust.
 Start with descriptions and colours and don’t forget:

 - Care instructions are often overlooked.
-Many people will not purchase an item if it isn’t easy-iron, for instance.
-Equally, if a garment is dry-clean only and the shopper only finds that out once it has arrived, a return is more likely.
+Many people won’t buy an item if it isn’t easy-iron, for instance.
+Equally, if a garment is dry-clean only and the shopper only finds that out once it has arrived, a return is likely.

-- Think carefully about which images are important to display.
-If you don’t have an interactive zoom capability, ensure there are close-up shots of the details listed in your product description.
+Think carefully about which images are important to display.
+If you don’t have interactive zoom, ensure there are close-up shots of the details listed in your product description.

-- Feed your shoppers imagination by providing lifestyle products in a contextual scene – perhaps in the garden or home.
-This reduces the chances of something being ‘not what I imagined’, and may also provide bonus opportunities for upselling.
+Feed your shoppers imagination by providing lifestyle products in a contextual scene.
+Perhaps this could be in the garden or home.
+This reduces the chances of something being ‘not what I imagined.’, It may also provide bonus opportunities for upselling.

 Utilise user generated content

-Gathering feedback and displaying this confidently doesn’t only increase consumer trust in your brand.
+Gathering feedback and displaying this confidently doesn’t only increase trust in your brand.
 It also allows consumers to gain insights from like-minded shoppers.
-This style of product information builds trust and allows them to make an informed decision based on real opinions, rather than being reliant on your marketing copy.
+This style of product data builds trust and allows them to make an informed decision based on real opinions.
+In other words, it stops them being reliant on your marketing copy.

 Think about the way your site visitors will see review content.
-Are the most helpful reviews being displayed first?
-The ability to sort the content by rating, for example, can help create trust in your brand by showing you’re not hiding less favourable reviews.
+Are the most helpful reviews displayed first?
+Sorting content by rating can help to create trust in a brand.
+This is because you are creating transparency and not hiding unfavourable reviews.